Updated May 2019

 - How do I submit a section 64 request, and what happens afterwards?

-- Can I engage in the AER’s alternative dispute resolution (ADR) process with a company to try to resolve my section 64 request?
+- Can I use your alternative dispute resolution (ADR) process with a company to try to resolve my section 64 request?

 - Who will be able to see my section 64 request if I register it?